xToxiCx-Team/Facebook-Scraper/README.md

 Make sure the link only contains the username or id number at the end and not any other stuff.
 Make sure its in the format mentioned above.

-Run the `ultimate-facebook-scraper` command ! 🚀
+Run the `Facebook-Scraper` command ! 🚀

 ```python
 python scraper/scraper.py